zalghanur/zalghanur.github.io/README.md

-I'm a researcher at Universitas Airlangga and interested in Data-Driven Dynamical Systems
+I'm a researcher at Universitas Airlangga<br>
+I'm interested in Data-Driven Dynamical Systems

 ### Education
 Ph.D. in Applied Mathematics
 ### Email